JerenRaquel/Codex-Engine-Core/README.md

 - Audio System (ie. Global and proxity) [PLANNED]
 - Serialization/Deserialization (ie. Custom class serialization) [PLANNED]
 - Embedded scriptable languages (ie. JavaScript, Python, Lua, etc) [PLANNED]

+# Important!
+- Dynamic and static files for external libraries are not provided at the moment. (subject to change)